-The Group's investment property portfolio demonstrated significant resilience in 2020 to the pressures from the covid-19 pandemic, mainly due to its composition, as it primarily consists of office and big box/supermarket properties, as well as its particular characteristics in terms of the tenant's quality and the terms of the lease contracts, that were taken into account by the valuators in determining the fair value of the Group's investment properties.
+The Group's investment property portfolio demonstrated significant resilience to the pressures from the covid-19 pandemic, mainly due to its composition, as it primarily consists of office and big box/supermarket properties, as well as its particular characteristics in terms of the tenant's quality and the terms of the lease contracts, that were taken into account by the valuators in determining the fair value of the Group's investment properties.

-Due to the lower levels of transactional activity in the real estate market, as mentioned above, a high degree of judgment has been applied in determining the estimated cash flows used in the assessment of the fair value of investment properties.
-The valuations are therefore reported by professional valuators as being subject to 'material valuation uncertainty' in line with International Valuation Standards, with a higher degree of caution attached to them.
+Due to the lower levels of transactional activity in certain real estate market classes, as mentioned above, a high degree of judgment has been applied in determining the estimated cash flows used in the assessment of the fair value of investment properties.
+Many valuations therefore continue to be reported by professional valuators as being subject to 'material valuation uncertainty' in line with International Valuation Standards, with a higher degree of caution attached to them.